Real Reason Charlotte Flair Won WWE Women's Title Ahead Of Survivor Series

 — WWE (@WWE) November 15, 2017

-Wrestling Inc also reported that cameras have followed Charlotte Flair around her hometown in Charlotte before she won the title, so it looks like the WWE is working on some sort of feature about the new SmackDown Live women’s champion as well.
+Wrestling Inc also reported that cameras had followed Charlotte Flair around her hometown in Charlotte before she won the title, so it looks like the WWE is working on some sort of feature about the new SmackDown Live women’s champion as well.

 The New Survivor Series Lineup

 Outside of Charlotte Flair, the other changes that the WWE pulled off also changed the Survivor Series show drastically.
 The first big change was to take the WWE world title off Jinder Mahal.
-It seemed the match between Jinder Mahal and Brock Lesnar received almost no fan support so the WWE finally pulled the plug on his title reign and on SmackDown Live, AJ Styles and Daniel Bryan gave fans more to care about when it comes to Survivor Series than Jinder Mahal did over the last month.
+It seemed the match between Jinder Mahal and Brock Lesnar received almost no fan support, so the WWE finally pulled the plug on his title reign, and on SmackDown Live, AJ Styles and Daniel Bryan gave fans more to care about when it comes to Survivor Series than Jinder Mahal did over the last month.

 The next move was to take the Monday Night Raw tag team titles off The Shield and gave them back to The Bar.
 This was to set up a huge six-man match between The Shield and The New Day.

-The final change heading into Survivor Series was to remove Jason Jordan from the Monday Night Raw team and the addition of Triple H to counter the SmackDown Live addition of John Cena.
+The final change heading into Survivor Series was to remove Jason Jordan from the Monday Night Raw team, and the addition of Triple H to counter the SmackDown Live addition of John Cena.

 [Featured Image by WWE]